Damian Galvin interview

 9. Romania would be a better place if ...

 The money would be forbidden here.
 I think all the problems would be solved.
-People would make the right decision without being influenced by money; after that, everything would go on smoothly.
+People would make the right decisions without being influenced by money; after that, everything would go smoothly.
 Sadly, money can buy almost anything in Romania, from simple peasant level all the way up to NATO levels.
 All is possible with money.
-This is a shame because as the old saying goes, `if you do not stand for something, you fall for anything`.
+This is a shame because, as the old saying goes, `if you do not stand for something, you fall for anything`.
 I come from Irish stock.
 My forefathers were slain for standing by their opinions & it is what shaped Ireland.
-Look around Romania at the gold & mineral deposits, oil, forest, water, food produce, energy.
+Look around Romania at the gold & mineral deposits, oil, forest, water, food production, and energy.
 Ask yourself, if you really were designing a system that suited Romania’s people best, would it look like it does now?
 Additionally, I think many good Romanian’s are leaving for better jobs overseas, but they often hate their surroundings & would prefer not to leave.
 In Romania, if you want to pay someone a salary, you pay a further 75% to the state compared to what they receive in hand.
 So it means your resource is costing practically double what the employee receives.
 And from what they receive & spend, TVA is a quarter, so your money does not go too far.
 So employers are forced to give lower salaries if they want to remain in business & employees can’t afford to stay, therefore, retention & company loyalty is rare.
 I will be interested to see if the waiters & bar staff of Romania hang around much after 2015 with the changes in tipping.
 I don’t see how you could live on 180 euros per month base salary & for certain, tipping will die out with the new laws.
 So overall, Romania loses vital taxable income as people emigrate to prosper & the single advantage is, there is less traffic on the roads!

 In the UK, if I call the tax office for advice, amazingly, they give it to me.
 They actually want to help me build my business & to prosper because they realize a prospering business is a prospering society, with lower crime, better-educated children, better roads, better hospitals & they receive the money in many forms as the tax is applied on every transaction.
 No transactions, no multiple tax revenues.
 They don’t come around in an emergency vehicle with military uniforms & impose 10,000e fine for a genuine admin error, which I am certain every institution right up to the monarchy makes from time to time.
 You don’t educate or build relationships with massive punishments.
 What about a simple idea?
 Advice, recommendation, first offense being a warning?
 People don’t set up a business to break the law generally.
 They break the law because they don’t know how to follow it.
 Otherwise, every householder would be claiming on their house insurance every month, if people were fundamentally dishonest.